 Medulloblastoma is a cancerous brain tumour that can begin while the child is still a foetus.
 It affects the bottom region of the brain that specialises in motor/cognitive functions and often spreads down to the spinal cord.
 If the tumour disseminates without being checked, it can lead to death.
 Fortunately, there have been many advances in medicine, mainly on the surgical front, and has helped to raise the survival rate to 70-80% (early treatment).

 Medulloblastoma is relatively rare when compared to the other illnesses suffered by children.
-This can be gaged by the fact that there are many types of brain tumours that afflict children at the rate of about 2.5-4 per lakh children.
-Out of these brain tumour cases, eighteen percent of the cases are attributed to medulloblastoma.
-60% of Medulloblastoma cases end up as clinical trials due to vast potential in finding new treatments options that can manage a cancerous tumour.
+This can be gauged by the fact that there are many types of brain tumours that afflict children at a rate of about 2.5-4 per lakh children.
+Out of these brain tumour cases, 18% of the cases are attributed to medulloblastoma.
+60% of medulloblastoma cases end up as clinical trials due to the vast potential in finding new treatment options that can manage a cancerous tumour.

 Stages of Medulloblastoma Tumour

-The responsible tumour is categorized into stages to help assess what treatment option is best suitable for the child.
+The tumour is categorised into stages to help assess what treatment option is suitable for the child.

 1. Standard Risk Tumour

-These are tumours that are still in their nascent stage and have not spread to other parts of the brain or spinal cord.
-In most cases, these tumours can be completely removed or removed to such an extent that only slightly more than half an inch remains.
+These are tumours that are still in their nascent stages and have not spread to other parts of the brain or spinal cord.
+In most cases, these tumours can be removed completely or to the extent that only more than half an inch remains.